 Even if you believe you’re partially at fault, call us.
 Our team of lawyers will educate you on the specifics of your case, assess the situation, and determine whether or not your case is entitled to any form of legal compensation.
 Our experience and expertise in personal injury cases is unmatched.

 We hope that you will never be involved in a drunk driving accident.
 We believe education is an important tool to reduce the number of these accidents.
-In this blog, we’re dissecting the key differences between buzzed driving and drunk driving and demonstrating how even a small amount of alcohol in your system can impair your ability to drive safely.
+In this article, we’re dissecting the key differences between buzzed driving and drunk driving and demonstrating how even a small amount of alcohol in your system can impair your ability to drive safely.
 We then review alternatives to driving under the influence that everyone should know.
-Even if you’ve only had one or two drinks, getting behind the wheel is never worth it.
+Getting behind the wheel is never worth it even if you’ve only had one or two drinks.

 Whenever someone operates a motor vehicle and their blood alcohol content (BAC) is above the legal limit, this is considered drunk driving.
 In every state in the US, the legal limit is 0.08 percent.
 For example, if your BAC is 0.10, your blood supply contains one part of alcohol for every 1,000 parts of blood.